-Introduction: The CSOYO should be a high priority among after-school activities.
+INTRODUCTION: The CSOYO should be a high priority among after-school activities.
 The responsibility that comes with the privilege of participating in the CSOYO is the commitment to participation in all functions, including rehearsals and concerts as well as any preparation necessary.
-Members are expected to attend all rehearsals and concert performances.
+Professional and personal responsibility is critical to musical excellence, and members are expected to attend all rehearsals and concert performances.
 There will be a sign-in table in the cafeteria at each rehearsal.
 Students will be expected to check in before proceeding to their designated rehearsal rooms.

-Dress Rehearsal and Concert Absences: Any unexcused absence from a dress rehearsal may, at the discretion of the conductor, prevent the student from participating in the following concert, resulting in immediate dismissal from the orchestra.
+DRESS REHEARSAL AND CONCERT ABSENCES: Any unexcused absence from a dress rehearsal may, at the discretion of the conductor, prevent the student from participating in the following concert, resulting in immediate dismissal from the orchestra.
 Tuition will be forfeited.
-Any unexcused absence from a regular season concert will result in immediate dismissal from the orchestra.
+Any unexcused absence from a season concert will result in immediate dismissal from the orchestra.
 Tuition will be forfeited.

-Notification: Any absence must be reported by calling the CSOYO voicemail (267-9011) before 5:00 p.m. on scheduled season rehearsal days.
-If an emergency arises after 5:00 p.m. which will cause student to miss rehearsal, a call to the voicemail must be made as soon as possible.
-Notification of any absence for a dress rehearsal, concert or event must be made no later than one hour before the scheduled rehearsal/performance.
-If an emergency arises after that time, call the voicemail as soon as feasible.
+NOTIFICATION: Absences must be reported by emailing (preferred) the CSOYO at email@example.com or calling the voicemail (423-267-9011) before 3:00 p.m. on scheduled season rehearsal days.
+If an emergency arises after 3:00 p.m. which will cause a student to miss rehearsal, email or call as soon as possible.
+Notification of any absence for a dress rehearsal, concert, or event must be made no later than one hour before the scheduled rehearsal/performance.
+If an emergency arises after that time, email or call as soon as feasible.
+Please do not assume that notifying the conductor is sufficient.
+While contacting the conductor is also encouraged and courteous, attendance records are kept by the CSOYO Manager.

-Tardy Policy: It is the responsibility of each member to be on time and prepared with instrument, music, and any accessories for all rehearsals.
-A student will be considered tardy for missing up to half of his/her designated rehearsal time.
+TARDY POLICY: It is the responsibility of each member to be on time and to be prepared with instrument, music, and any accessories for all rehearsals.
+A student will be considered tardy for up to one half of his/her designated rehearsal time.
 After that time, the student will be considered absent.
 When a student has been tardy three times, he/she will be credited with an unexcused absence.
+Leaving rehearsal early (up to half of rehearsal time) is also counted as a tardy.

-Extracurricular Activities: It is the responsibility of the parent and student to speak directly with the Conductor about other activities in which the student participates before the activity season begins to ensure that no scheduling conflicts occur.
+EXTRACURRICULAR ACTIVITIES: It is the responsibility of the parent and student to speak directly with the Conductor and Manager about other activities in which the student participates before the activity season begins to ensure that no scheduling conflicts occur.
+Check the schedule carefully and do your best to make arrangements with coaches and school music directors to prevent conflicts.

-Cell phones/Electronic devices: Cell phone/electronic device usage is not permitted during the rehearsal time.
+CELL PHONES/ELECTRONIC DEVICES: Cell phone/electronic device usage is not permitted during rehearsal time or during concerts (on stage or in the audience).
 Students will refrain from texting or any other type of cell phone/electronic device usage.
 Repeated use of cell phones/electronic devices in rehearsal may result in dismissal from the rehearsal (resulting in an unexcused absence).
 Emergency cell phone usage may be approved by the conductor only in the case of family illness or emergency.

 Proper concert attire is mandatory.
 Since the CSOYO is a training organization for possible future careers as professionals, proper concert dress is expected.
 No exceptions will be made to the dress code.
 If a student is not properly attired, he/she will not be allowed to perform, and failure to perform will result in possible dismissal from the orchestra.